sooriyaarachchi/pybites.github.io-src/content/special-learning-python.md

 Python is a mature language, easy to learn and [here to stay](https://stackoverflow.blog/2017/09/06/incredible-growth-python/).
 But where to start?

-We see a lot of new Pythonistas posting questions like: *How to learn Python?*, *Where do I start?*, *What approach to take?*
+We see a lot of new Pythonistas posting questions like: *How do I learn Python?*, *Where do I start?*, *What approach should I take?*

 We were there once too.
 Now with 9 months of PyBites and 200 articles under our belt, we share how we learned Python.